zkotti/cosmos-tour/README.md

 - Feel free to add images and videos.
 - You may modify, fix, or improve existing content added by others.
 - Commit your changes.
 - Push to the GitHub repository.
-(If needed, pull and resolve any merge conflicts).
+(If needed, pull and resolve any merge conflicts.)
 - Since you are a repository collaborator, you are not requested to follow the fork and pull request practice.

 **DEADLINE: 3 April 2022 23:55**